Are you visiting Amsterdam soon? Then our Rembrandt tour should be on your list with the best things to do in Amsterdam.

 Rembrandt Harmenszoon van Rijn was a Dutch painter who is often considered as one of the greatest visual artists in history and as the most important one in Dutch history.
 So you can see why it would be necessary to remember him when visiting the Dutch capital.

-Lucky for you, Clio Muse has expanded to Amsterdam and is now providing a tour that allows you to fully take in Rembrandt and experience his neighborhood by walking through 13 stops!
+Lucky for you, Clio Muse Tours is providing a tour that allows you to fully take in Rembrandt and experience his neighborhood by walking through 13 stops!
 Not only will you be learning more about and following in the footsteps of a great artist, but you will also be able to experience what the Dutch Golden Age was like all while also experiencing many prominent buildings and architectural sites in Amsterdam.

 Amsterdam became one of the wealthiest cities in the world at the beginning of the 17th century, and that is precisely the time that Rembrandt was born.
 Art was flourishing at the time, and most people had paintings in their homes, and that is the time when Rembrandt was being called a “miracle of our time.”